MikeAgb/LeetCode/README.md

 Given the root of a binary search tree, and an integer k, return the kth smallest value (1-indexed) of all the values of the nodes in the tree.

+## 238. Product of Array Except Self (Medium)

+Given an integer array nums, return an array answer such that answer[i] is equal to the product of all the elements of nums except nums[i].
+The product of any prefix or suffix of nums is guaranteed to fit in a 32-bit integer.
+You must write an algorithm that runs in O(n) time and without using the division operation.

 ## 361. Bomb Enemy (Medium)

 Given an m x n matrix grid where each cell is either a wall 'W', an enemy 'E' or empty '0', return the maximum enemies you can kill using one bomb.
 You can only place the bomb in an empty cell.